-Pinal County Commission on Trial Court Appointments - Supervisorial District 2
+Pinal County Commission on Trial Court Appointments - Supervisorial District 2, 3 or 5

-Purpose: This non-partisan commission is chaired by the Chief Justice of the Arizona Supreme Court (or his designee).
-Primary responsibility is to screen, interview and recommend judicial candidates to the Governor of Arizona for the Governor's final selection to fill judicial vacancies.
+Purpose: The four non-partisan commissions are chaired by the Chief Justice of the Arizona Supreme Court (or his designee).
+Primary responsibility is to screen, interview and recommend judicial candidates to the Governor of Arizona for the Governor’s final selection to fill judicial vacancies.

 No more than three of the five attorney-commissioners may be from the same political party.
-None of the attorney or non-attorney members of the commission shall hold any governmental office, elective or appointive, for profit and no attorney member is eligible for appointment to any judicial office of this state until one year after membership in the commission terminates.
-The commission meets as necessary when judicial openings occur.
+None of the attorney or non-attorney members of the commissions shall hold any governmental office, elective or appointive, for profit and no attorney member is eligible for appointment to any judicial office of this state until one year after membership in the commission terminates.
+The commissions meet as necessary when judicial openings occur.

-Arizona's Constitution (Article 6, Section 36.C and Section 41.D.) provides for ethnic and gender diversity on the commission.
-Minorities and women are encouraged to apply for positions on the judicial nominating commission.
+Arizona’s Constitution (Article 6, Section 36.C. and Section 41.D.) provides for ethnic and gender diversity on the commissions.
+Minorities and women are encouraged to apply for positions on the judicial nominating commissions.

 Term: Four years.
 The Governor’s appointees must be confirmed by the Arizona State Senate.

-An application form must be submitted to the State Bar.
+An application form must be submitted to the State Bar by Wednesday, October 4, 2017.
 For additional information contact Nina Benham at 602.340.7329 or Nina.Benham@staff.azbar.org.